kubesail/kubesail-docs/docs/guides/pibox/os.md

 <!-- prettier-ignore -->
 !!! important
-    These instructions apply to **Raspberry Pi OS 32-bit** and **Ubuntu** only.
-64-bit Pi OS now ships the SATA modules by default.
+    64-bit Pi OS will soon ship the SATA modules by default.
+You may want to see if your disks are already detected (`lsblk | fgrep disk`) before building these modules, which can take some time.
 Instructions for Compiling the Ubuntu-raspi kernel can be found at https://askubuntu.com/a/1242267 and cross-compilation instructions can be found at https://github.com/carlonluca/docker-rpi-ubuntu-kernel

 Enabling the SATA ports requires compiling the SATA modules into the kernel.